mitanshubhatt/fastapi-auth/README.md

-# FastAPI Authentication and Authorization Project
+# FastAPI Authentication and Authorization

 This project implements a basic authentication and authorization system using FastAPI, SQLAlchemy, and JWT.
 It supports user registration, login, and token management (access and refresh tokens).